MeganEDuffy/MeganEDuffy.github.io/content/favorites.md

 - [Elementa](https://www.elementascience.org/): an open access, public academic journal focusing on science of the anthropocene in which we all now live

-- the San Diego Natural History Museum's permanent exhibit [_Extraordinary Ideas from Ordinary People: A History of Citizen Science_](http://www.sdnhm.org/exhibitions/current-exhibitions/extraordinary-ideas/
+- The San Diego Natural History Museum's permanent exhibit [_Extraordinary Ideas from Ordinary People: A History of Citizen Science_](http://www.sdnhm.org/exhibitions/current-exhibitions/extraordinary-ideas/

 - The [Hospital Microbiome Project](http://hospitalmicrobiome.com/) (bit scary)